wrightben/languages/Algorithms/Codeeval/Self-Describing Numbers (JavaScript).md

 ---
 ### About My Solution
 **Self-describing number:**<br />
-The value of the index is a count of how many times the index is a value.
+The value at each index is a count of how many times the index is a value.

 > **orderedHash**[ 0:2, 1:0, 2:2, 3:0 ]